Tooth Extractions – Waco, TX

 Removing the Pain for a Healthier Smile

 Keeping your natural teeth for as long as possible is beneficial to your oral health.
-Unfortunately, when a tooth is severely decayed or damaged, tooth extraction in Waco may be the only safe and effective solution.
-At Premier Family Dental, Dr. Cofer will create a treatment plan that will include extraction and replacement, helping you to achieve a complete smile much quicker.
+Unfortunately, when a tooth is severely decayed or damaged, a tooth extraction may be the only safe and effective solution.
+At Premier Family Dental, Dr. Cofer and Dr. McNutt will create a treatment plan that will include extraction and replacement, helping you to achieve a complete smile much quicker.
 Let us help you find relief from the pain.
 Contact us to schedule an appointment today to discuss tooth extractions in Waco.

 Do I Need a Tooth Extraction?

 Pain is typically one of the most common symptoms associated with individuals needing a tooth extraction.
-If decay or damage is present and a root canal will not suffice, it is imperative that you allow our team to remove your tooth and offer effective solutions for replacement.
+If severe tooth decay or damage is present and a root canal will not suffice, it is imperative that you allow our team to remove your tooth and offer effective replacement solutions.

-What you might not realize is damage and decay are not the only reasons for extraction.
-Your dentist might suggest removal if you face any of the following scenarios:
+What you might not realize is damage and decay are not the only reasons for tooth extraction.
+Your dentist might suggest tooth removal if you face any of the following scenarios:

 - Crowded teeth: Are you looking to receive orthodontic work?
 It may not be possible without removing a tooth.
 Crowded teeth can be problematic when it comes to preventing gum disease and tooth decay because of the inability to thoroughly clean your teeth.

-- Infection: If an infection reaches the inner layer of your tooth and a root canal will not be enough to save it, expect Dr. Cofer to recommend an extraction.
+- Infection: If an infection reaches the inner layer of your tooth and a root canal will not be enough to save it, expect Dr. Cofer and Dr. McNutt to recommend an extraction.

 - Gum disease: When gum disease progresses into periodontitis, the chances of bone and tooth loss increase.
 If your tooth does not fall out, it may be necessary to have it extracted.

 There are two different types of tooth extractions: wisdom teeth removal and multiple tooth extraction.